naoshibaikyu/superbuddn/epilogues/mall.md

 <!-- The episode starts here.
 Feel free to erase this line. -->

-% Scruffy, Eris, and Nadine are going to the mall.
+% Saturday.
+The start of the weekend, many for which are off from work today.
+And what better way to spend your weekend and measly underpaid paycheck than a mall?
+Probably not.
+Either way, the usual trio: Scruffy, Eris, and Nadine enters the mall located not far from their apartment.

-Nadine: Oh boy, my first ever mall trip!
+Nadine Glad: Oh boy, my first ever mall trip!

-Eris: Yeah, it's nice to bring you somewhere normal for a change.
+Eris Happy: Yeah, it's nice to bring you somewhere normal for a change.
 And there's lots of different stores to check out here!

 Scruffy: The funny capitalism building!

-Eris: I hate that you're right...but let's let Nadine have this moment, at least before she discovers the crushing weight of American greed.
+Eris Annoyed: I hate that you're right... but let Nadine have this moment, at least before she discovers the crushing weight of American greed.

+Nadine Annoyed: (mumbling to self) I would know what capitalism's greed is...

 Scruffy: Ah, Santa logic, got it.
 Not that he isn't real or anything, I don't know why you keep telling me he isn't real.

-Nadine: Of course Santa's real!
+Nadine Surprised: Of course Santa's real!
 What do you mean, Eris?

-Eris: Uhh, nothing!
+Eris Happy: Uhh, nothing!
 Now come on, let's pick a store to visit.
 What are you thinking, guys?

 Scruffy: I want a hot dog!

-Eris: That's it.
+Eris Annoyed: That's it.
 You just want a hot dog.

 Scruffy: Uh, yeah.

-Nadine: That sounds amazing!
+Nadine Happy: That sounds amazing!
 Let's go see the hot dog!

 Eris: Don't humor him.
 Nadine, why don't we go check out GameStore.
 Scruffy, why don't you meet up with us there after you get your hot dog.

 Scruffy: Sure thing.
 Thanks for the 50 bucks by the way!

-Eris: Wait, I didn't give you any money--
+Eris Shocked: Wait, I didn't give you any money--

 Scruffy: --what, can't hear you, see you in a bit!

-Eris: Ah, whatever, better he has something to focus on.
+Eris Annoyed: Ah, whatever, better he has something to focus on.

-Nadine: Do we really want to let him loose in a shopping mall like that?
+Nadine Confused: Do we really want to let him loose in a shopping mall like that?

 Eris: He's not our problem right now.
 Anyways, let's go!